ieeeypspain/swyp2021/README.md

 # swyp2021

-Workshops helm at the SWYP 2021 congress
+Git workshop held at the SWYP 2021 congress.